lanterno/beats/README.md

 ### database
 MongoDB hosted in the cloud.
 We can add it to compose later to make it more convenient to users

+### Dependencies
+To install dependencies, use `make ops` to start a shell with pipenv files in sync.
+After that, run the pipenv commands you need. for example, `pipenv install pytest --dev`